Sanjay-Shan/Sanjay-Shan.github.io/index.md

 ## PROFESSIONAL SUMMARY

 Currently a graduate student at University of central Florida, working towards the advancement in computer vision and machine learning.
 Previously have worked as a Data scientist and a embedded software developer in the field of Computer vision, Onboard Vehicle Diagnostics, Deep Learning, Machine learning and Desktop App development.
 I have been working with deep learning models and also traditional image processing so as to get the best out of the computer vision models.
+I would like to call myself a fusion product of Electronics and Computer science

 ## EDUCATION